Vogel–Fulcher–Tammann equation

-where $\eta_0$ and $B,$ are empirical material-dependent parameters, and $T_\mathrm{VF}$ is also an empirical fitting parameter, and typically lies about 50 °C below the glass transition temperature.
+where $\eta_0$ is the viscosity in the limit where $B \rightarrow 0$ and $B$ is an energy barrier.
+Both values are empirical material-dependent parameters. $T_\mathrm{VF}$ is also an empirical fitting parameter, and typically lies about 50 °C below the glass transition temperature.
 These three parameters are normally used as adjustable parameters to fit the VFT equation to experimental data of specific systems.
+However, some experimental evidence has indicated statistical correlations between these fitting parameters.